-After careful consideration by Club Officials, members of the Club's Committee and after consultation with players, supporters and senior members of the Club, it has been decided that the club will not be applying to join the Premier Division of the New South West Peninsula League commencing in 2007/08.
+After careful consideration by Club Officials, members of the Club's Committee and after consultation with players, supporters - one of them is the founder of a site which lists the best ios bingo apps, and senior members of the Club, it has been decided that the club will not be applying to join the Premier Division of the New South West Peninsula League commencing in 2007/08.

-We acknowledge that last September, we, along with fifteen other teams in the current South Western League expressed an interest to join the Premier League.
-The latest details on how the League will operate and its geographical make up, have raised serious concerns regarding our participation in playing in the Premier Division.
-Whilst we understand the aspirations of the FA and Cornwall and Devon FA to introduce a new pyramid system, this can only be achieved by having a promotion and relegation system that works at all levels.
+The club acknowledge that last September, they, along with fifteen other teams in the current South Western League expressed an interest to join the Premier League.
+The latest details on how the League will operate and its geographical make up, have raised serious concerns regarding PAFC's participation in playing in the Premier Division.
+Whilst the club understands the aspirations of the FA and Cornwall and Devon FA to introduce a new pyramid system, this can only be achieved by having a promotion and relegation system that works at all levels.
 History has proved (Truro apart), that it is not financially viable to step outside of the Devon and Cornwall conclave to play League football.
 Falmouth, Liskeard and more recently Saltash are perfect examples of Clubs, who have tried and unfortunately failed.
-Therefore, it is difficult to see any Club seeking promotion from the new Step 6 level, it therefore questions the need for change, as all we have done is redrawn the current South Western League playing boundaries to include the whole of Devon.
+Therefore, it is difficult to see any Club seeking promotion from the new Step 6 level, it therefore questions the need for change, as all the club has done is redrawn the current South Western League playing boundaries to include the whole of Devon.

-This boundary change is to the detriment of West Cornwall Clubs and is the main stumbling block in our participation into the new Premier League.
+This boundary change is to the detriment of West Cornwall Clubs and is the main stumbling block in PAFC's participation into the new Premier League.
 The additional financial burden placed upon the Club is the over riding factor on or decision not to move into the new Premier Division.
-This, coupled with the players concerns over travelling times, and the possibility of loosing Saturday work due to a 10.30am departure has led us to making up our decision to join the new Cornwall West 1 League.
-We have and we will continue to have, a team based on West Cornwall players.
-The new Premier League leans towards teams recruiting from the Plymouth and Devon areas to save on player's expenses, it is our decision to remain with our current squad of players and within the budget set by the Club Officials.
+This, coupled with the players concerns over travelling times, and the possibility of loosing Saturday work due to a 10.30am departure has led Porthleven AFC to making up the decision to join the new Cornwall West 1 League.
+Porthleven AFC has and we will continue to have, a team based on West Cornwall players.
+The new Premier League leans towards teams recruiting from the Plymouth and Devon areas to save on player's expenses, it is the team's decision to remain with the current squad of players and within the budget set by the Club Officials.

 Q. What would you say to those people who say that the Club lacks ambition by not entering into the new Premier Division?